Last Updated 2/12/2017

 Which is Faster

 Traction control is reactive.
 It requires loss of traction to be detected and then brake actuators to be set.
 This needs to be interpreted from the data coming from the sensors and therefore takes time to process.
 The actuators rely on physically opening and closing of switches and valves which also takes time.
-There needs to be some safety margin to ensure noise from the sensors and inaccuracies in the software model do not accidentally trigger the traction control to be activated when it shouldn’t have.
+Then the hydraulic pressure needs to propagate down the brake lines and physically move the brake callipers, adding further delays.
+There needs to be some safety margin to ensure noise / accuracy limitations in the sensors, differing tyre diameters due to tyre wear and pressure differences, and inaccuracies in the software model do not accidentally trigger the traction control to be activated when it shouldn’t have.
 This makes the system even slower.

 Diff lockers distribute torque immediately as a result of the traction available at each wheel.
 It is inherently very fast.
 There is practically no delay.
 Load from the wheel with more traction immediately transfers through the axle and more torque is the result.

 When a wheel loses traction in a traction control system this does not indicate how much traction is available at the other wheel.
 How hard should the system apply the brakes?
 Only after the brake actuators are activated and the results are measured does the processor know whether too much or too little braking was applied, by checking the relative speeds between the two wheels when the brakes were applied.
 This system may initially not brake hard enough and under utilise the wheel with more traction.
 In this case the vehicle does not advance as well as it could have and loses some momentum.
 The system may brake too much and under utilise the wheel that had less traction, stopping it from spinning.
 Although having less traction, that wheel can still contribute to the motive force of the vehicle.
 Again the vehicle does not advance as well as it could have and loses some momentum.